-In 1885, Don Ignacio de Figueroa, the Marquis of Villamejor, lived in the historic quarter of Madrid in an enormous mansion close to the Plaza del Progreso, in the street then known as Calle de Barrio Nuevo, and now called Conde de Romanones.
-Like many other nobles in the Court circle, he decided to move to the outskirts of Madrid, specifically the Paseo de la Castellana, the most privileged area of the city, where land had acquired greater value and boasted good communication links with both the centre of Madrid and the hippodrome; he acquired the land where the Panorama Nacional was located, which had been sold at public auction after it went bankrupt following the scant success of the show.
+Don Ignacio de Figueroa, marquis of Villamejor, lived in 1885 in the ancient area of Madrid, in a huge house, close to the Plaza del Progreso, in the ancient street of Barrio Nuevo 12, today named Conde de Romanones.
+Like many other aristocrats settled in the court, he decided to move to the expansion area, choosing the Paseo de la Castellana, the most beautiful zone, where the land had acquired greater value and this area had good transportation, both with the centre and the hippodrome.
+He chose the land where stood the Panorama Nacional, which was sumitted to a public auction for bankruptcy because of the minor success of the show.

-In September 1885, he ordered the lines to be marked out for the new construction.
-One month later, the municipal architect Enrique Sánchez y Rodríguez marked out all the lines as requested, but the building permit was not applied for until two years later he asked for the licence to build it.
+In September 1885 he iniciated the new construction.
+One month later, the municipal architect Enrique Sánchez and Rodríguez marked the alignments, but only two years later he asked for the licence to build it.

-The plans for the Palace submitted to the city council were signed by José Purkiss as the architect even though he was the master builder.
-The building had three facades: the main one set back from the Paseo de la Castellana to allow carriages to pass; the second facade looked out onto Alcalá Galiano and the third one left a passage between the palace and the Hotel Ametller facing the coach house located in the basement.
+The project for the Palace submitted to the city Council was signed by the architect José Purkiss who also was the master builder.
+The building had three facades: the main one setting back from the Paseo de la Castellana to allow carriages to pass; the second facade looking at Alcalá Galiano and the third one lefting a passage between the Palace and the Hotel Ametller facing the garage located in the basement.

-The Palace contained a cellar, which ran entire length and breadth of the building, a ground floor set back from the street with an entrance stairway, and a first and second floor as well as an attic.
+The Palace has a full basement, a ground floor setting back from the street with an entrance stairway, and a first and second floor as well as a top one.

-The dismantling process and passage for carriages were begun in April of that same year, and upon completion, construction work commenced on the Palace itself, which was not finished until December 1893.
+The dismantling process and the passage for carriages begun in April of that year, and upon completion, the construction of the Palace started, ending in December 1893.

-Until now, this building was attributed to the master builder José Purkiss, and understandably so since the plans stored in the Madrid Archive were signed by him.
-However, Luis Mª Cabello Lapiedra, when issuing the building completion certificate, states that the building work: "... has been planned and directed successively by the master builder Don José Purkiss and the architect Don Pascual Herraiz...".
+So far, this building was reasonably attributed to the master builder José Purkiss, because the plans stored in the Archive of the city of Madrid were signed by him.
+However, Luis Mª Cabello Lapiedra, when issuing the building completion certificate, states that the building work: "... has been planned and subsequently directed by the master builder Don José Purkiss and the architect Don Pascual Herraiz...".

-As a conclusion of the analysis of the works and plans of both these men indicates that the Palace may well have been the work of Herraiz, since there is a clear continuity with the buildings he designed this period.
+As a conclusion of the analysis of the works and plans of both men the Palace may well have been made by Herraiz, since there is a clear continuity with his works during this period.

-However, since he was not yet a fully qualified architect when the building permit was requested, the Marquis of Villamejor may have asked Purkiss to present the plans and collaborate in the construction.
-There is another fact that corroborates this conclusion: according to Vicente García Cabrera, "Pascual Herraiz was the architect for Don Ignacio de Figueroa until the latter’s death".
-Purkiss’ usual architectural style was a far cry from the eclectic classicism of this building.
+However, since he was not yet a fully qualified architect when thethe authorization for the works were submitted, the Marquis of Villamejor may have asked Purkiss to present the plans and collaborate in the construction.
+Another fact supportes this conclusion: according to Vicente García Cabrera, "Pascual Herraiz was the architect for Don Ignacio de Figueroa until the latter’s death".
+Purkiss’ architectural style was far from the eclectic classicism of this building.

-The palace was remodelled as a residence for the new owner, who had acquired the property shortly before he wedded his second wife, Doña Mª Luisa de Orleans.
+The Palace was restored as a residence for the new owner, who had acquired the property shortly before he widowed his second wife, Doña Mª Luisa de Orleans.
 They lived there from 1907 until 1914, and the couple’s daughters Dolores, María de las Mercedes and Esperanza were also born there.
 Doña María was the mother of the present King of Spain Juan Carlos I.

-The Property Register contains no record of any sale; Don Carlos signed the building over to the Government of Alfonso XIII, for the Prime Minister’s and Cabinet offices.
+The Property Register contains no record of any sale; Don Carlos signed the transfer to the Government of Alfonso XIII, in order to headquarter the Prime Minister’s and Cabinet offices.
 However, the Archive of the Presidency of the Government contains no documentation that mentions this transfer.
-However, a Law was passed on the 30th June 1914 authorising its acquisition and approving a loan for two million pesetas, specifying that 1,900,000 pesetas were to be used for the acquisition of the Palace.
+However, a Law was passed on June 30th 1914 authorising its acquisition and approving a loan for two million pesetas, specifying that 1,900,000 pesetas were to be used for the acquisition of the Palace.